top of page

 The adjective 'amiable' has its etymological origins in the Latin word 'amicabilis,' which is derived from 'amicus,' meaning 'friend' or 'friendly.'
 In Latin, 'amicabilis' was used to describe individuals or qualities associated with friendship or friendliness.
 Over time, 'amicabilis' evolved into the Old French word 'amiable,' which retained the sense of being friendly and likable.
 The transition from 'amicabilis' to 'amiable' demonstrates the concept of affability and pleasantness that has been associated with this word throughout its history.
 Therefore, the etymology of 'amiable' directly reflects its meaning as something or someone characterized by friendliness, pleasantness, and likability.

-Quiz: Find the meaning of the adjective amiable:
+Find the correct meaning of the adjective amiable:

 Try Again!